 The Academy is an autonomous, non-governmental organisation, devoted to the advancement of knowledge and research in the various social sciences.

-The Academy if comprised of four Panels of Fellows, each comprising several disciplines.
+The Academy is composed of four Panels of Fellows, each including several disciplines:

 - Panel A: Anthropology, Demography, Geography, Linguistics, Sociology, Management.

 - Panel B: Accounting, Economics, Economic History, Marketing, Statistics.